Most Recent Ancestors of Adrian Fletcher and Angela Williams Ancestors of John Adolphus Burton and Georgiana Ernstin (Gem) Burton (Middlecoat)

 ||||

 Tregony High - 2011.
 In the early 1800s Nick Middlecoat Jnr's Queen's Head Inn stood where the white building on the far right now is.
 The reason why the road is unusually wide is that in the middle there was a market hall, and above this was a meeting room (for the "council") - Nick went one stage further and put a substantial arch over the road between his inn on the right and the meeting room in the centre.
 Substantial, because on top of the arch linking the inn and the meeting room was a drinking lounge run by Nick (a sort of Cornwall Vasari Corridor with bar).
+You can get the idea from the detail from a 1787 map shown below (thanks to the Cornish Archives for this).

 The tower on the left was built much later when the middle-road markets were removed, but the large stone house (the Rectory) and the coaching inn next door (The King's Arms - an excellent lunch spot and now sole survivor of Tregony's 30 - 40 inns and pubs) on the left would have been familiar sights to Nick.
 Many many thanks to Frank Grigg, local historian, for helping interpret all of this.